-The following post is from Michelle of Mommy Misadventures:
+The following post is from Michelle of Mommy Misadventures: Mobile Apps for Lupus

 Chronic Pain Tracker (iOS) – Lite, Premium $9.99

 My identity as a writer is second only to my identity as a wife and mother.
-Nothing can send me into a depression faster than being unable to write.
-More and more, I have found my hands being affected by lupus and some days they are so painful that typing is an impossibility.
+Nothing can send me into depression faster than being unable to write.
+More and more, I have found my hands being affected by lupus, and some days they are so painful that typing is an impossibility.

-Going a day without writing in some fashion just isn’t possible for me, I use Dragon’s speech recognition software to dictate.
-To be honest, it took awhile to get used to dictating vs. typing but the more I use it, the more comfortable I’ve become.
+Going a day without writing in some fashion just isn’t possible for me.
+I use Dragon’s speech recognition software to dictate.
+To be honest, it took a while to get used to dictating vs. typing but the more I use it, the more comfortable I’ve become.
 Dragon is an expensive application but well worth it for the paint it saves me when I’m unable to use my hands.

 Do you have a chronic illness like lupus?
 What do you use to help you manage your illness?

-|Michelle Mista is an IT professional, writer and blogger with a love for all kinds of technology.
-She writes about tech tips and trends for work at home professionals on her portfolio blog and muses about motherhood at Mommy Misadventures.
-She is on the constant quest to balance life, work and geekery.|
+|Michelle Mista is an IT professional, writer, and blogger with a love for all kinds of technology.
+She writes about tech tips and trends for work-at-home professionals on her portfolio blog and muses about motherhood at Mommy Misadventures.
+She is on a constant quest to balance life, work, and geekery.|